- Education and Science»

 Many of Christ’s teachings to his followers in Israel reveal how anyone believing his message would be recognized by living as he had.
 First he proclaimed a “new birth” – I call metamorphosis – is necessary before anyone can began to live or understand his message, therefore I’m presenting John 3:8 first.
 I follow that by giving you his houseless state in Matthew 8:20, then his telling us we have to forsake almost everything civilization has to offer located 19:29 and what is called “the Great Commandment” located 28:19-20 of his works for your reading.
 I could give even more from Matthew and go through Mark, Luke and John’s writings but that would be redundant for they all are all restating the words found in Genesis 2:24 with my clarifying in brackets.
 “Therefore shall a man [both genders] leave [the conditionings of] his [or her] father and mother, and shall cleave unto his wife [or her husband] and they [their feminine and masculine attributes] shall be [come] one [in their] flesh.”
 Thus, anyone knowledgeable of the scriptures should be able to recognize Christians by living differently from the world called civilization while sharing their understanding of his teachings.

-About a hundred years after the Christ’s ascension Constantine organized the message of Christ into Christianity as Rome’s religion and attempted to make it the world’s religion as interpreting Revelation 6:2 describes.
-It reads; “And I saw, and behold a white horse: and he that sat on him had a bow; and a crown was given unto him: and he went forth conquering, and to conquer.”
+About seventy years after Christ ascended Constantine used his warriors to spread the knowledge of Christ for Rome.
+It didn't become a major religion until CE year 325 when the Nicene Council convened and change Christ's name into Jesus, cannoned the Bible and set other guidelines for mentally controlling man-en-mass.
+That included making it the world concurring religion Revelation 6:2 describes.
+“And I saw, and behold a white horse: and he that sat on him had a bow; and a crown was given unto him: and he went forth conquering, and to conquer.”